There is something inherently powerful about welding a brush…

 I am 18 pounds lighter from one year ago.
 Over 38 pounds lighter from 2 years ago.
 (The first 20 are attributed to the “divorce diet”).
 I now practice yoga.
 I have taken up running, Oh yes- that last one has really surprised the heck out of me as well.
 I have always hated running.
 Now it has become my physical therapy.
 Am I running from the past or running toward the future?
 I am not sure, but the sweat feels so fucking good.

 I formed The Artist Guild over one year ago.
 And many artists that I have asked to speak or have invited to the meetings are now not just artists that I have heard of or admired for their work, but are now friends.
 Our gatherings each month have made me so much richer over the past year because of it.
-We will meet again some day soon.
+We will meet again in person some day soon.